Away from home with a preemie: How Jeneece Place saved the holidays for one Nanaimo family

 For Robyn and Jackson, Jeneece Place rekindled the joy of the holidays at a time when they were more than ready to cancel festivities altogether.
 And because of that, Jeneece Place will always feel a little magical.

 Some Island families have to miss out on the holiday season altogether.
 They give up holiday festivities and togetherness to be by their kids’ sides.
 But you can help families like the Hewers.
-This season, donate to the Kids First Fund and support Island families who are away from home this holiday season.
+This season, donate to the Kids First Fund and support Island families who are away from home.